 Skull and Bones release date: 2019/2020

-While Skull and Bones was originally slated for release later this year, Ubisoft announced a delay during its' May 2018 earnings report.
+While Skull and Bones was originally slated for release in 2018, Ubisoft announced a delay during its' May 2018 earnings report.
 The firm decided to "give itself more time to develop Skull & Bones to offer players an even more engaging experience" and, as such, as now been delayed until 2019, or possibly even 2020.

 What platforms will Skull and Bones be on?

 Skull and Bones beta

 There might be a long time to wait for the game to finally arrive, but you can sign up to the Skull and Bones beta to play the game prior to launch and maybe even shape the future of the game's development.
 To sign up on any of the platforms, simply head to the Ubisoft website and enter your details.